Nokia Castoff MeeGo Phone OS Re-Emerges as Jolla's Sailfish

 While Android does that as well, one possible incentive for the carriers is that they could get more revenue from their services using Sailfish devices than from Android devices, whose users usually acquire third-party Android apps.
 In addition, Jolla could customize Sailfish into different OS's that are more carrier-branded and -specific than Android is.

-Current Analysis' Avi Greengart said he didn't think there was room for another, broadly based mobile OS, although he acknowledged the possibility that one could potentially find a niche.
+Current Analysis' Avi Greengart said he didn't think there was room for another, broadly based OS, although he acknowledged the possibility that one could potentially find a niche.

 He noted that, even though Sailfish can run Android apps, the idea of having a branded, highly customized OS is already being done with Android itself by Amazon and Barnes & Noble.